Table of Contents

 Injuries sustained by pedestrians almost always require immediate medical attention, hospitalization, surgery, rehabilitation, medication, and/or aftercare.
 When life-threatening injuries require lifelong care, the medical costs can easily reach hundreds of thousands to millions.

 A reasonable settlement must anticipate future medical expenses in addition to covering a victim’s ongoing medical bills.
-A skilled pedestrian accident lawyer can accurately estimate these expenses.
+A skilled pedestrian accident lawyer can help estimate these expenses.

 Lost Wages And Loss Of Future Earning Capacity